EricMFink/CivPro/_casebook/chap6.md

 [^claims1]:
   {-} The rules governing counterclaims, crossclaims, and third-party claims are covered in Chapter 4 (Joinder).

 A defending party may challenge the sufficiency of a claim under Rule 8(a)(2) with a motion to dismiss for "failure to state a claim upon which relief can be granted".
 Fed.
 R. Civ.
-P. Rule 12(b)(6).
-A claim may be dismissed on this basis for either factual or legal insufficiency:
+P. Rule 12(b)(6).[^claims2] A claim may be dismissed on this basis for either factual or legal insufficiency:

+[^claims2]:
+  {-} See § 4 Responsive Pleadings.

 - A claim is _factually insufficient_ if the facts alleged, even assuming they are true, would not satisfy the elements of a claim.
 For example, if a plaintiff asserts a claim for negligence, but fails to allege any injury resulting from the defendant's conduct, the claim would be factually insufficient, because injury is a necessary element of the claim.